Language disorder: Aphasia

 The term aphasia is used to refer to an acquired language disorder, usually resulting from damage to the left hemisphere of the brain, that affects language processing.
 Aphasia may be caused by a stroke, traumatic brain injury, or various neurodegenerative diseases.
 There are various types of aphasia, depending on the area of the brain affected.
+Below is a non-comprehensive list of some of the more common types of aphasia.